W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% endif %}

-3. The Last Judgement is generally thought of as a procedure undertaken by God.
+3. The Last judgment is generally thought of as a procedure undertaken by God.
 ²Actually it will be undertaken by my brothers with my help.
 ³It is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
-⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last Judgement is to restore right-mindedness to you.
+⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last judgment is to restore right-mindedness to you.
-⁵The Last Judgement might be called a process of right evaluation.
+⁵The Last judgment might be called a process of right evaluation.
 ⁶It simply means that everyone will finally come to understand what is worthy and what is not.
 ⁷After this, the ability to choose can be directed rationally.
 ⁸Until this distinction is made, however, the vacillations between free and imprisoned will cannot but continue.

 ::: details Expanded
-3. The Last Judgement is generally thought of as a procedure undertaken by God.
+3. The Last judgment is generally thought of as a procedure undertaken by God.
-²Actually it [the Last Judgement] will be undertaken by my brothers with my help.
+²Actually it [the Last judgment] will be undertaken by my brothers with my help.
-³It [the Last Judgement] is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
+³It [the Last judgment] is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
-⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last Judgement is to restore right-mindedness to you.
+⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last judgment is to restore right-mindedness to you.
-⁵The Last Judgement might be called a process of right evaluation.
+⁵The Last judgment might be called a process of right evaluation.
-⁶It [the Last Judgement] simply means that everyone will finally come to understand what is worthy and what is not [worthy].
+⁶It [the Last judgment] simply means that everyone will finally come to understand what is worthy and what is not [worthy].
 ⁷After this [understanding what is worthy and what is not worthy], the ability to choose can be directed rationally.
 ⁸Until this distinction [between what is worthy and what is not worthy] is made, however, the vacillations between free and imprisoned will cannot but [must] continue.
 :::

 ::: details Substituted
-The Last Judgement is generally thought of as a procedure undertaken by God.
+The Last judgment is generally thought of as a procedure undertaken by God.
-²Actually the Last Judgement will be undertaken by my brothers with my help.
+²Actually the Last judgment will be undertaken by my brothers with my help.
-³The Last Judgement is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
+³The Last judgment is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
-⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last Judgement is to restore right-mindedness to you.
+⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last judgment is to restore right-mindedness to you.
-⁵The Last Judgement might be called a process of right evaluation.
+⁵The Last judgment might be called a process of right evaluation.
-⁶The Last Judgement simply means that everyone will finally come to understand what is worthy and what is not worthy.
+⁶The Last judgment simply means that everyone will finally come to understand what is worthy and what is not worthy.
 ⁷After understanding what is worthy and what is not worthy, the ability to choose can be directed rationally.
 ⁸Until the distinction between what is worthy and what is not worthy is made, however, the vacillations between free and imprisoned will must continue.
 :::

 ::: details Simplified
-The Last Judgement is the restoration of right-mindedness to all the Sonship.
+The Last judgment is the restoration of right-mindedness to all the Sonship.
 :::

 {% if showCommentary %}
 ::: details Commentary
-(1–2) God cannot be involved in the Last Judgement because it is a correction for an error which He does not even know about.
+(1–2) God cannot be involved in the Last judgment because it is a correction for an error which He does not even know about.
 (Wapnick, A.V.I., p.
 241.)

 (3–6) At this final awakening we stand at the threshold of Heaven and look back at all the things we thought had been real, the entire span of time and space.
-We realise at last that everything we have made is false, and all that remains is the truth as God created it.
+We realize at last that everything we have made is false, and all that remains is the truth as God created it.
 (Wapnick, A.V.I., p.242.)

-(7–8) The individual process of learning right-minded judgements is what is referred to here.
-As this is learned and we accept the Atonemnt for ourselves, the vacillations between the ego and the Holy Spirit cease, so that our judgements are only those of the Holy Spirit.
+(7–8) The individual process of learning right-minded judgments is what is referred to here.
+As this is learned and we accept the Atonemnt for ourselves, the vacillations between the ego and the Holy Spirit cease, so that our judgments are only those of the Holy Spirit.
 (Wapnick, A.V.I., p.242.)
 :::
 {% endif %}